 All these answers remain at the surface level.
 It is a sign of laziness on the Marketers view.
 It could take you down a path where you end up missing out on connecting with the real feelings of consumers.

 Data is only valuable when turned into stories that can share the wisdom gained from the data.
 Think slowly through your analysis to avoid making a snap instinctual decisions on one data point without gaining the understanding of the richness in underlying insight and cause.

 Ask questions that force you deeper.
 Avoid the cliches (e.g. Baby Boomers want to live longer) that keep you at the surface level and stop you from doing the deep thinking to get to the rich, meaningful insights.
 When you have a data point, ask yourself 5 times “so what does this mean” to go deeper and deeper.

 You will see your opinion turn into a fact based consumer insight that can align a team and drive action.

 You can start with market data, observations, voice of the consumer, emotional needs and life moments.
 Here are the 5 areas to dig into:

-- What we can read: Using all the data available through market share results, tracking studies or category trends, you should be looking for explanations of the data breaks, drivers, inhibitors, trends with consumers, channels, competitors
+- What we can read: Use all the data available through market share results, tracking studies or category trends.
+Look for explanations of the data breaks, drivers, inhibitors, trends with consumers, channels, competitors

 - What we see: Observations of the consumer reactions in focus groups, product tests, ad testing, direct consumer engagements to add to insights.